 Google never fails to surprise you.
 You can add your google drive as a search engine to quickly find files & folders without even opening the drive.

-This is technically a site search that comes by typing in a URL and pressing the ‘tab’ key to search for something specific form within the specified site.
+This is technically a site search that comes by typing in a URL and pressing the ‘tab’ key to search for something specific from within the specified site.
 Once you have your drive set as a search engine, the address bar should look something like this:

 If you don’t have the site search setup already (which is most likely) here’s how to search for files in your Google Drive from the address bar:

-Step 1: Go to Settings Google chrome on your Mac or PC
+Step 1: Go to Settings Google Chrome on your Mac or PC

 Step 2: Click on search engines & then manage search engines as shown below.
 If you can’t find these settings, click here.

 Step 3: Add site search for Google Drive.
 Fill in the details as shown below & enter this URL in the respective field & click on Add.
-Double-check on the URL, it should be exactly the same, or else the site search on Google Drive won’t work.
+Double-check the URL, it should be exactly the same, or else the site search on Google Drive won’t work.